cleancoded/fedconjobs/wp-content/plugins/if-menu/readme.txt

 3. Example of visibility rules

 == Changelog ==

+= 0.16.2 - 17 January 2020 =
+* Fixed - Error shown about the registered REST Api endpoint
+* Updated - Ensure compatibility with WordPress 5.6

 = 0.16.1 - 11 April 2020 =
 * Fixed - Improved compatibility with other plugins that extend menu items